feren-OS/Feren-User-Guide/docs/installemptyhdd.rst

 Feren OS will now be installed.
 Have a cup of coffee or something as Feren OS will take a little while to install onto your machine.

 Once Feren OS has finished installing, it'll take you to a screen saying "All Done".
-From here you can choose whether you want to immediately reboot into your new Feren OS installation when you click :guilabel:`Finish` or not.
+From here you can choose whether you want to immediately reboot into your new Feren OS installation when you click :guilabel:`Done` or not.

 .. figure:: images/calamares4.png
     :width: 1024px